steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 (for within-subject multivariate experiments) Describe counterbalancing of combinations

+## **Trial Count for Each Subject**

+Be explicit about how many trials each subject performed.
+For between-subject designs, explain the total number of trials.

+> 3 VariableA * 10 VariableB * 2 VariableC * 10 repetitions = 600 trials per subject

+> Each subject ran a staircase for every combination of variable A and B (3 * 2 = 6 staircases).
+> Staircases convergence took 41-63 trials.

+> Each subject ran 3 VariableA * 10 VariableB = 30 trials.
+> 28 subjects ran in condition C1.
+29 subjects ran in condition C2.

 ## **Response Type**

 * Type: *Forced choice / Yes-No / Method of Adjustment / Likert / Numerical input / ...*